-4.2 Measurement
+4.2 Recognition & Measurement

+Recognition Financial instruments are initially recognised in the statement of financial position when the bank becomes a party to the contractual provisions of the instrument.
+A regular way purchase (financial asset that requires delivery within the timeframe established by regulation or market conventions) is recognised at trade date.
 Initial measurement All financial instruments are initially measured at fair value including transaction costs, except for those classified as fair value through profit or loss in which case the transaction costs are expensed upfront in profit or loss, usually as part of operating expenses.
 Any upfront income earned on financial instruments is recognised as is detailed under policy 3.1, depending on the underlying nature of the income.
 Subsequent measurement Amortised cost items are measured using the effective interest method, less any impairment losses.
 This includes available-for-sale debt instruments.
 Fair value items are measured at fair value at reporting date as determined under IFRS 13.
 The fair value gains or loss are either recognised in profit or loss (held for trading or designated at fair value through profit or loss) or in other comprehensive income (available-for-sale financial assets) until the items are disposed of or impaired.